MediaMonks bends reality with Cara VR

 "Everything is new about this, and so are the tools," says Ola, who was an early adopter of Cara VR during its initial closed beta period.
 "We've depended more than usual on bleeding-edge technology for this project.
 Cara VR definitely fits that bill, but it also goes for the physical camera rig, the CG rendering software, the newly released stereo-converted version, and our overall approach, not to mention the 6K output resolution.
 It's definitely exciting to be able to create novel ideas in this field to bring the quality up to a new level."

 The first thing Cara VR did for us was greatly speed up the workflow … it was a perfect match where other VR tools never really stood a chance.
-We definitely counted on the flexibility that Nuke offers in general, and it's very powerful to be able to keep the entire solution within Nuke.

 The Reimagine shoot was a massive undertaking for the production crew, which included four Nuke compositors and several CG artists working alongside many other key team members.
 After a month of pre-production prep work, the crew spent two intensive days shooting inside the grounded A380 and another day filming the final sequence on a soundstage.
 This was followed by three months of post-production to bring it all together and achieve the masterful illusion found in the finished VR film.